cinemanjac/ab-test-design-cuped-linearization/README.md

 The experiment design includes:

 - **Metric Linearization**
-  Revenue per user is transformed into a linear metric to enable valid statistical testing.
+  The revenue-based ratio metric is transformed into a linear metric to enable valid statistical testing.

 - **CUPED**
   A pre-experimental covariate is used to reduce variance.